Turn Redundancy to Your Advantage

 Understanding your strengths is the key to regaining confidence and finding a next or best-fit role.

-This masterclass will help you get to know your strengths and how to master them to land your next role and make it a best-fit role.
+This masterclass will help you get to know your strengths and how to articulate them in a way that has no “ick factor” and is compelling to a future contact, client or employer.

 (2) CV First Aid Kit